 Although cost is an important factor, it is not a priority in this design.
-The cost of the sled is a small percentage of possible points that can earned in competition.
+The cost of the sled is a small percentage of possible points that can earned in competition as it is not of high importance for its use in Greenland.
 Points lost by having an expensive snowmobile are easily made up by the improved performance in other areas of competition.
-This performance is also a necessity for its intended application as a zero emissions vehicle that can transport researchers and equipment in Greenland.
+This performance is also a necessity for its intended application as a zero emissions transport vehicle Greenland.
 With the current technology available an electric snowmobile that can operate comparable to that of an IC comes with a cost.
-Any possibilities in cutting costs throughout the design process were used.

-The largest reduction in cost pursued this year is our change in battery chemistry.
+The largest reduction in cost pursued in 2010 was to change our battery chemistry.
 This switch alone from Lithium Polymer to Lithium Iron Phosphate led to a cost reduction of \$3,300.
-However this lower cost was offset by increased prices of other components of the snowmobile, such as the new BMS.
+However this lower cost was offset by increased prices of other components of the snowmobile, such as the BMS and new skid frame.